samuelgozlan/amplitude-dev-center/docs/experiment/integrations/contentful.md

 ### How to install

-#### Step 1 - Install the app in your Contentful instance under the Apps tab.
+#### Step 1 - Install the app in your Contentful instance under the Apps tab

 Type in your Org URL (if you are not sure, check out your url: `https://app.amplitude.com/experiment/<ORG_URL>/dashboard`).